BolverBlitz/VWTreffen-Manager/README.md

 please edit  the POST API call there in line 63 to your domain!

 ### Build-in-API
-The API is avaible at api.your-domain.tld/api/v1/VWTreffen it has 2 functions
+The API is avaible at api.your-domain.tld/api/v1/VWTreffen it has 2 functions:
 POST to create a new event, it needs to be verifyed by an admin!
 Parameter:
 ```